Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 The Gradual Fade of Paganism

 So, what happened to Paganism?
-It is still there, but pagans are among the minority of Ireland.
+It is still there, but pagans are among the minority in Ireland.
 That is because Ireland became a Christian culture.
 Christianity forbade worshipping any of the gods that were not in the bible.
-That had actually put an end to paganism in many areas around Gaelic Ireland.
+That had put an end to paganism in many areas around Gaelic Ireland.

 Acceptance of Religions in Gaelic Ireland

 Gaelic Ireland had gone through more than a few invasions.
 One of them was the Romans; they perceived the whole Celtic nation as barbarians.
 They had also portrayed them as such in all of the historical records.
-The truth is; the Celts had a lot of positive aspects that not every nation came to mention.
+The truth is that the Celts had a lot of positive aspects that not every nation came to mention.
 One of those aspects was the fact that they were religiously accepted.

 Gaelic Ireland had undergone a conversion from Paganism to Christianity; however, pagans still exist.
 Such conversion had developed tolerance among the Gaels or the Celts in general.
 History claims that the Gaels never attempted to impose their Gaelic cultures over others.
 Even when they were the ones in power.
-The tolerance was obvious through them letting tribes from other cultures to perform their religious practices.
-They were accepting the differences between their own religion and those of others.
+The tolerance was apparent through them letting tribes from other cultures perform their religious practices.
+They were accepting the differences between their religion and those of others.

 The Gods and Goddesses of Gaelic Ireland